Ultimate First Time Guide to Paris

 Explore the Louvre

-The Louvre as to be one of the most famous museums in the world.
+The Louvre is the most famous and has the most extensive collection of any museum in the world.
 It’s incredible and definitely worth a visit.
-Saying it’s big is an understatement – it would take days to see everything in the museum.
+Saying it’s big is an understatement – it would take days to see every exhibit in the museum.

-That said you can easily see the main attractions (the Mona Lisa, Venus de Milo etc) in a few hours.
+That said you can easily see the main pieces (the Mona Lisa, Venus de Milo etc) in a few hours.

 the Louvre Paris